Neoteroi/BlackSheep-Examples/aad-machine-to-machine/README.md

 5. run the server in one terminal `python server.py`
 6. run the client file in another terminal `python client_using_secret.py`

-> ⚠️ **Attention** the example `server.py` works well under Unix, there is a
-> performance issue when it is run on Windows. **The client part works well**.
-> Please use WSL on Windows, to run this example without experiencing the
-> performance issue (the issue is under investigation).

 The client file should display that an access token is obtained successfully from Azure Active Directory and a call to the running server was successful.